 You will need very good grades in high school to get into Randolph College.
 The average high school GPA of the admitted freshman class at Randolph College was 3.61 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #6 in Virginia for highest average GPA.
 If your high school grades are above the average 3.61 GPA, you have a very good chance of being admitted as Randolph accepts 86% of all applicants.

 |High School GPA||Freshmen Within Range||Admission Chances|

 |2.75 to 3.00||8%||Reach|

 |2.25 to 2.50||N/A%||Low|

 54% of Randolph College freshman were in the top twenty five percent of their high school graduating class.

 |Top 10% of class||17%|

 |Top 25% of class||54%|

 |Top 50% of class||91%|